radekvit/coffee_break/README.md

 Coffee break is a 🔥 blazing 🚀 fast 🦀 Rust 🥵 library, by Rust developers for Rust developers.
 It is:
 - **Developer-friendly**: Lets you take a break while compiling your code.
 - **Eco-friendly**: The compiler is just taking a nap.
-We're not computing the Ackerman function just to slack off.
+We're not computing the Ackermann function just to slack off.
 - **Language server-unfriendly**: `rust-analyzer` is now also taking a nap.

 ## Overview